 Skills trainingSix months on, however, Minu is starting to overcome her grief with the support of her family and through the ILO’s Technical Vocational Education and Training (TVET) Reform Project in partnership with BRAC, a major non-governmental organization.

-The programme, funded by the European Union, is equipping survivors with the skills they need to get jobs in local workplaces.
+The programme is equipping survivors with the skills they need to get jobs in local workplaces.

 As a result, Minu is now working in a tailor’s shop in Savar, mentored by an ILO/BRAC supervisor and master craftsperson.